jwkidd3/working_with_spring_boot/README.md

-# Working with Spring Boot - 3-Day Workshop
+# Working with Spring Boot
 A comprehensive hands-on workshop for building microservices using the Spring Boot framework.

 ## Course Overview